 - The density of the solid, crystalline hydrogen is the lowest of all the crystalline solids.

-- As a byproduct of chemical reactions, hydrogen had been produced long before it was actually discovered as an element.
+- As a byproduct of chemical reactions, hydrogen had been produced long before it was discovered as an element.

 - Hydrogen is the main constituent of the gas giants (such as Jupiter).